 So if you’re in pursuit of a graduate degree right now and the endeavor is challenging your inner and outer resources, and you’re interested in coping strategies for maintaining resilience, these are some key areas that made a difference for me.

 How does maintaining perspective contribute to resilience?
-Look at it this way: when you first take a look at a syllabus, you’ll probably have a good idea about what will be asked of you academically.
+Look at it this way: when you first take a look at a syllabus, you’ll probably have a good idea of what will be asked of you academically.
 Perspective comes when you then take a look at what life is asking of you at this time (family, work, school, hobbies, friends, etc.) and decide how you will find balance.
-Balance is the key word here, not perfection.
-Gaining mastery in any area of our life does not necessarily rest on any one project or assignment; it is the day-in, day-out commitment we make to doing our best with the resources we have at the time that contributes the most value.
+Balance is the key word here — not perfection.
+Gaining mastery in any area of our life does not necessarily rest on any one project or assignment; it is the day-in, day-out commitment we make to doing our best, with the resources we have at the time, that contributes the most value.

 Time Management and Prioritizing